seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **OCTAVIUS CAESAR**
 You take from me a great part of myself;
-Use me well in ’t.
+Use me well in 't.
 Sister, prove such a wife
 As my thoughts make thee, and as my farthest band
 Shall pass on thy approof.
 Most noble Antony,
 Let not the piece of virtue, which is set